AI Insights

 Ask for an explanation

-Use AI Insights when you need help explaining the change.
+Use AI Insights when you need a grounded explanation and a recommended next step.

 Example (what you’ll actually see)